s3cur3/brewerysites/pricing.md

 ---
-title: test
+title: About Brewery Sites
-layout: default
+layout: archive
-permalink: /pricing/
+permalink: /about/
 ---

+(Lorem ipsum)